VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< tip >}}

 You may notice this page lacks AI generative art tools such as DALL·E 2, Midjourney, & Stable Diffusion.
-This isn't because they're not interesting, it's because the space is {{< vale >}}[rapidly evolving](https://the-decoder.com/nvidias-ediffi-is-an-impressive-alternative-to-dall-e-or-stable-diffusion/){{< /vale >}} and I don't want to maintain constantly changing lists!</br></br>If you're totally new to AI Art, see [Stable Diffusion is a really big deal](https://simonwillison.net/2022/Aug/29/stable-diffusion/) by [@simonw](https://twitter.com/simonw) but even that is getting old now as new features and extensions come out, like the ability to pose characters in the scene.
+This isn't because they're not interesting, it's because the space is [rapidly evolving](https://the-decoder.com/nvidias-ediffi-is-an-impressive-alternative-to-dall-e-or-stable-diffusion/) and I don't want to maintain constantly changing lists!</br></br>If you're totally new to AI Art, see [Stable Diffusion is a really big deal](https://simonwillison.net/2022/Aug/29/stable-diffusion/) by [@simonw](https://twitter.com/simonw) but even that is getting old now as new features and extensions come out, like the ability to pose characters in the scene.

 {{< /tip >}}